pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 The connectiq store does not work for all settings (namely route configuration), use the on device or companion app settings instead.

 # Garmin Settings (Connect Iq Store)

+Please note: The nested garmin settings have a strange behaviour of the app is not running when the setttings are saved.
+Please ensure the datafields in running in the foreground to have the best experience when editing the settings through garmin connect iq see detailed note at: https://github.com/pauljohnston2025/breadcrumb-garmin/issues/6#issuecomment-3315417515

 ---